jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/distributepayoutsof.md

   Distributes payouts for a project according to the constraints of its current funding cycle.

   @dev
-  Payouts are sent to the preprogrammed splits, and any leftover amount is sent to the project owner.
+  Payouts are sent to the preprogrammed splits.

   @dev
   Anyone can distribute payouts on a project's behalf.